isomerpages/csa-sicw1/_archive-2021/privacy-statement.md

 ---
 ### **Government of Singapore Privacy Statement**

 1. This is a Government of Singapore website.
-Thank you for examining our privacy statement .
+Thank you for examining our privacy statement.
 2. We may use “cookies”, where a small data file is sent to your browser to store and track information about you when you enter our websites.
 The cookie is used to track information such as the number of users and their frequency of use, profiles of users and their preferred sites.
 While this cookie can tell us when you enter our sites and which pages you visit, it cannot read data off your hard disk.
 3. You can choose to accept or decline cookies.
 Most web browsers automatically accept cookies, but you can usually modify your browser setting to decline cookies if you prefer.
 This may prevent you from taking full advantage of the website.
 4. If you provide us with personal data, we may share necessary data with other Government agencies, so as to improve the discharge of public functions and to serve you in the most efficient and effective way, unless such sharing is prohibited by law.